SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.0.2

+Updated following content:

+- Glowing hung signs and glowing wall signs with customizable colors.
+- Added more signs with custom colors, and optimized the source.

+Fixed following issues:

+- Tinting a terracotta hung sign bar with a color tool converts it into a sign instead of sign bar.

 ### 1.0.1

 Fixed following issues: